gustonator/sample-configs/README.md

-This is my personal repo with various configuration files
+This is my personal repository with various configuration files

-Test new
-Another line
-and another line